Guardians vs. Angels Player Props Betting Odds

-Jose Ramirez and Shohei Ohtani are two of the top players with prop bets available when the Cleveland Guardians and the Los Angeles Angels meet at Progressive Field on Friday (at 7:10 PM ET).
+Jose Ramirez and Shohei Ohtani are two of the players with prop bets for the taking when the Cleveland Guardians and the Los Angeles Angels play at Progressive Field on Saturday (first pitch at 6:10 PM ET).

 Bet on this matchup or its props with DraftKings!